 State legal metrology laboratories providing calibrations under a recognized measurement scope have evaluated and declared measurement capabilities in terms of uncertainties for each nominal value and each type of procedure.
 A participant laboratory specifies the nominal ranges requested in the annual Recognition Application.
 The approved recognition Scope is documented on the Certificate of Metrological Traceability.

 Other Areas.
-In addition to the recognized measurement areas that have been described, many State legal metrology laboratories perform measurements for which the NIST Office of Weights and Measures has either not developed specific technical criteria or not established guidelines for recognition.
+In addition to the recognized measurement areas that have been described in the Annexes, many State legal metrology laboratories perform measurements for which the NIST Office of Weights and Measures has either not developed specific technical criteria or not established guidelines for recognition.
 State legal metrology laboratories are recognized for these areas in a limited number of cases, where validated and verified procedures are available.
 These areas include tuning forks used in testing radar speed devices, testing of wheel-load weighers used in testing large trucks for road weight restrictions, and the testing of hydrometers for testing sugar content of syrup.
-Areas without established recognition guidelines include the calibration of dial gauges used to test polyethylene sheeting (an extension of dimensional measurements), lottery balls for State lottery programs, or entire programs, such as watthour meter and petroleum quality testing.
+Areas without established recognition criteria include the calibration of dial gauges used to test polyethylene sheeting (an extension of dimensional measurements), lottery balls for State lottery programs (which may be recognized for mass and/or dimensional measurements), or entire programs, such as grain moisture and petroleum quality testing.

 Table 3.
 Typical Legal Metrology Recognition Parameters